HemantaKG/nagiOS_conf/README.md

 NOTE: the basic setup done

-Advance configuration to monitor LOAD, CPU, USERS, IPMI, ect...
+For advance configuration to monitor LOAD, CPU, USERS, IPMI, ect...

 NOTE: look at the "/etc/nagios3/conf.d/localhost_nagios2.cfg" file

 Other:
 1. to change nagios3 passwd (that we set at step 2)

 sudo htpasswd -c /etc/nagios2/htpasswd.users nagiosadmin